speakeztech/mlir-tutorial/docs/TUTORIAL_COMPLETION_SUMMARY.md

 passes for every optimization.
 This doesn't scale.

 Traits invert this burden.
 Rather than making passes know about your dialect, you make your dialect declare properties that passes already understand.
-The trait is a contract— a zero-method interface that declares behavioral properties.
+The trait is a contract, a zero-method interface that declares behavioral properties.

 However, Jeremy's candid observation: "To figure out what each trait does, you have to